teocns/gchromium/fingerprinting/README.md

-This module is an add-on that allows us to tamper fingerprints.
+This module is an add-on for fingerprint tampering.

 Fingerprints are passed via the `--fingerprint` parameter.

 Evasions are "patches" containing parametrized javascript functions that take external fingerprint attributes and tamper the javascript context for the following targets:

+#### Point of patch

 For pages and iframes: RenderFrameImpl::DidCreateScriptContext passes a blink::ScriptState* argument to its handler.
 You can get the V8 context from ScriptState using its GetContext() method.